slidevjs/slidev/docs/guide/index.md

 $ yarn create slidev
 ```

 Follow the prompts and start making your slides now!
-To get more details of the markdown syntax, [read more here](/guide/syntax).
+For more details about the markdown syntax, read through the [syntax guide](/guide/syntax).

 ### Command Line Interface